Jackson Health System

+A new Jackson West Medical Center campus is under development in Doral, Florida.

+Jackson Memorial Hospital

-Jackson Memorial Hospital opened in 1918 as a 13-bed community hospital and has grown into an accredited, tax-assisted, tertiary teaching hospital associated with the Leonard M. Miller School of Medicine at the University of Miami.
+Jackson Memorial Hospital opened in 1918 as a 13-bed community hospital and has grown into an accredited, tax-assisted, tertiary teaching hospital associated with the Miller School of Medicine at the University of Miami.

 Jackson Memorial Hospital's Miami Transplant Institute is one of the largest transplant centers in the United States.
 It is one of the only hospitals in Florida to perform every kind of organ transplant for both adult and pediatric patients.